 What is Rapid Prototyping?

-Rapid Prototyping applies an iterative approach to the design stage of an app or website.
-The objective is to quickly improve the design using regularly updated prototypes and multiple short cycles.
-This saves time and money by solving common design issues before development begins, helps businesses to reach market quicker, and puts the focus of development on the needs of the end-user.
+Rapid prototyping is an iterative approach to the design stage of an app or website.
+The objective is to quickly improve the design and its functionality using regularly updated prototypes and multiple short cycles.
+This saves time and money by solving common design issues before product development begins, helps businesses to reach market quicker, and puts the focus of development on the needs of the end-user.